 There are many ways to optimize Facebook Ads, so the key is trying a few different methods and seeing what works.
 We recommend doing A/B testing, and then rotating the ads you’ve been successful with to keep them fresh.
 When targeting, start with a buyer persona (also known as a customer avatar) to conceptualize your ideal customer and apply their demographics when doing your targeting.
 Create an enticing value proposition and make sure you have a great call to action.

-$500 per month is the minimum ad spend we ask our clients to budget for when they work with us to ensure we have enough data to optimize the campaigns.
+There’s no minimum budget required, but generally speaking, we recommend a minimum of $1,000 per month as a test ad budget to ensure we have enough data to optimize the campaigns.
 However, for e-commerce businesses without a lot of historical sales data, we generally recommend a minimum of $2,000 per month.
 This will ensure we generate enough sales data or at least enough “add to cart” data to optimize with.

 17. What is the Facebook Ad Manager app?